Ancient Flemish Art

 2011 SOLD for £ 6.9M by Christie's

-Pieter II made several copies of the Combat Between Carnival and Lent.
-An oil on canvas, 119 x 171 cm was sold by Christie's for £ 3.25M on December 7, 2006 and for £ 6.9M on December 6, 2011, lot 17.
+Pieter the younger made five known replicas of the Combat Between Carnival and Lent.
+The only oil on canvas of the group, 119 x 171 cm, was sold by Christie's for £ 3.25M on December 7, 2006 and for £ 6.9M on December 6, 2011, lot 17.

 On December 7, 2010 Christie's sold for £ 2M an oil on panel of almost the same size, 118 x 166 cm but in lesser condition.
 It has been established by dendrochronology that two of its planks came from a Baltic oak also used for another work by this artist dated 1603.